Due to state employee furloughs, call center and staff response time may be delayed. Thank you for your understanding.

-- The individual must be categorically relatable to a Medicaid program, but not eligible for the Medicaid program solely due to immigration status requirements (which program an individual is related to determines whether they follow the MAGI or Classic Medicaid eligibility rules and application processing); and
+- Meet eligibility requirements of an Apple Health program, but not be eligible for full coverage due to immigration status requirements (which program an individual is related to determines whether they follow the MAGI or Classic Medicaid eligibility rules and application processing); and

-- Have a qualifying emergency medical condition (must have or need at least one of the following):
+- Have a qualifying emergency medical condition, including one of the following:

-Note: Children and pregnant women may qualify for Washington Apple Health coverage regardless of their immigration status.
-View eligibility requirements for children and pregnant women to see if you qualify.
+Note: Children and pregnant individuals may qualify for Washington Apple Health coverage regardless of their immigration status.
+View eligibility requirements for children and pregnant individuals to see if you qualify.